The Exit Interview

 “Oh man, this can’t be good,” was all I could manage to think.
 Behind the commish, and seated at two tables, with a seven-foot gap between those tables, were six people:

-The first three were all smiles and ready for a celebration, as though they wanted to approve me getting the start in the afternoon game at Holy Ghost Memorial Stadium, in Heaven.
-Then there are the other three, dressed in Front Office Human Resource-type suits.
+The first three were all smiles and ready for a celebration, as though they couldn't wait to approve me getting the starting lineup in the afternoon game at Holy Ghost Memorial Stadium, in Heaven.
+The other three were dressed in Front Office Human Resource-type suits.
 Those guys definitely do not want me allowed anywhere near the field.
-Like every bean counter known to man, these agents from hell have always had only one thing in mind: to keep talented players in the minors and, above all, they're committed avoid paying a call-up bonus.
+Like every bean-counter known to man, these agents from hell have always had only one thing in mind: to keep talented players in the minors and, above all, they're committed to avoiding paying a call-up bonus.

 "That's easy.
 I have the perfect story."
 However, I paused a bit before answering, "I'd better think about the presentation.
 Since this is my only way in, I dare not be overconfident.
 They give me a few minutes to make my decision.
 Frankly, there's only one story I want to tell....It’s the Eli Prieto story.
-As I begin, it is hard to imagine anyone not loving this kid, but those suits looked pretty determined to be nasty.
+It is hard to imagine anyone not loving this kid, but those suits looked pretty determined to be nasty.

 This is about the most relentless kid ever to live.
 He's 13 years old, a little on the smaller side, but he's tough